Troxel v. Granville: Plurality

-The Court held that "the interest of parents in the care, custody and control of their children—is perhaps the oldest of the fundamental liberty interests recognized by this Court."
+The Court plurality opinion, authored by Justice O’Connor, held that "the interest of parents in the care, custody and control of their children—is perhaps the oldest of the fundamental liberty interests recognized by this Court."
 That fundamental right is implicated in grandparent visitation cases, and as such, it struck down the Washington visitation statute because it unconstitutionally infringed on the right.

+The Court noted that parents “act in the best interests of their children”. (quoting Parham v.
+J.R.
+(1979)).
 State courts considering non-parent visitation petitions must apply "a presumption that fit parents act in the best interests of their children."
 Troxel requires that state courts must give "special weight" to a fit parent's decision to deny non-parent visitation, as well as other decisions made by a parent regarding the care and custody of their children.

 The plurality held that "choices [parents make] about the upbringing of children... are among associational rights... sheltered by the Fourteenth Amendment against the State's unwarranted usurpation, disregard, or disrespect."
 This principle must inform the understanding of the "special weight" that Troxel requires courts to give to parents' decisions.
 Even though Troxel does not define "special weight," previous Supreme Court precedent indicates that "special weight" is a term signifying very considerable deference.

 The "special weight" requirement, as illuminated by these prior Supreme Court cases, means that the deference provided to the parent's wishes will be overcome only by some compelling governmental interest and by overwhelmingly clear factual circumstances supporting that governmental interest.
 This is essentially identical to the strict scrutiny standard, in keeping with the fundamental status of parental rights.

 Concurrences

-Justice Souter questioned the Washington Supreme Court's holding, and the plurality's strong implication, that actual harm must be demonstrated before a parental decision may be questioned by a state authority, and instead argued that the statute was unconstitutional on its face due to overbreadth.
+Justice Souter questioned the Washington Supreme Court's holding, and the plurality's strong implication, that actual harm must be demonstrated before a parental decision may be questioned by a state authority.
+He instead argued that the statute was unconstitutional on its face due to overbreadth.

 Justice Thomas applied strict scrutiny and reached the conclusion that "the State of Washington lacks even a legitimate governmental interest–to say nothing of a compelling one–in second-guessing a fit parent’s decision regarding visitation with third parties."
 However, Thomas questioned whether Meyer v.
 Nebraska and Pierce v.
 Society of Sisters were correctly decided, but floated the possibility that parental rights may be protected under the Privileges or Immunities Clause of the Fourteenth Amendment instead.
 Because neither party asked the Court to do so, Thomas did not reexamine the holdings of Meyer and Pierce.